VovaKor/skypeMessageExecutor/README.md

 # skypeMessageExecutor
-Fetchs command from skype text message and executes it
+- Fetchs a command from skype text message and executes it;
+- Has a GUI for managing command list.